 The “automatic” part of an automatic investment plan can refer to the automated deposit of funds, usually on a regular schedule.
 But it’s not just a way to automate your savings.
 It can also refer to stock dividends being reinvested automatically, or automated mutual funds (like target-date funds), or robo portfolios, as noted above.

-If you consider automated investing 101, the foundation of almost all automatic investment plans is the use of technology to ensure the regular deposit of funds in a portfolio that reflects an investor’s needs and goals.
+The foundation of almost all automatic investment plans is the use of sophisticated technology to ensure the allocation of funds in a portfolio reflects an investor’s needs and goals.
 While some people might view these options as “hands-off” or “set it and forget it” — and they can simplify a number of investment choices for investors — using an AIP doesn’t mean your money is on autopilot.

 Investors will always need to pay some attention to any kind of investment plan, but that said many AIPs do offer investors some advantages.